Ontario, California Pedestrian Accident Attorney

-If you live in the City of Rancho Cucamonga or surrounding area, you are likely aware that using the street is very dangerous because of the amount of traffic in the region.
+If you live in the Ontario, CA, you are likely aware that using the street is very dangerous because of the amount of traffic in the region.
 According to a recently published report published by the Governor’s Highway Safety Association (GHSA), approximately 6,000 pedestrians were killed by motor vehicles for the second year in a row.
 The State of California alone experienced roughly 352 pedestrian casualties between the months of January 2017 and June 2017, making it the 15th highest death rate for pedestrians in the country.

 Accounts of pedestrian-involved accidents in the Inland Empire are not difficult to find – this week alone, a 19-year old male was struck and killed by a motorist who fled the scene of the accident.
 Sadly, these types of accidents are common throughout California.